Kris022/f1-strategy-simulator/README.md

 - **Driver Position Evolution Chart**: Displays each driver's position throughout the race, making overtaking maneuvers and overall performance easy to analyze and comprehend.

 - **Validation with Real Race Data**: The simulation provides a set of functions for easy comparison of its results with real race data.
-FastF1 is a python library and is the source of real-world data for this project.
-[FastF1 Documentation](https://docs.fastf1.dev/).
+FastF1 is a python library and is the main source of real-world data for this project [FastF1 Documentation](https://docs.fastf1.dev/).

 ## Built With